-meetings not organized or sponsored by "international organizations" but nonetheless of significant international character, notably those organized by national organizations and national branches of international organizations and at least 40 percent of the participants are from countries other than the host country and at least 5 nationalities are represented lasting at least 2 days, or of unknown duration with either a concurrent exhibition or at least 250 participants
+meetings not organized or sponsored by "international organizations" but nonetheless of significant international character, notably those organized by national organizations and national branches of international organizations at least 40 percent of the participants are from countries other than the host country and at least 5 nationalities are represented

+- lasting at least 2 days, or of unknown duration - and - with either a concurrent exhibition or at least 250 participants

-This type was included for the first time, at the request of users of this report, in the 2008 edition (International Meetings Statistics for the year 2007), where it was referred to as "Other international meetings (2 days)" and included only in presentation 1/2.
-Type "B" and type "C" are counted separately in order to ensure continuity with editions prior to the 2008 edition and the creation of type "C".
+This type was included for the first time, at the request of users of this report, in the edition International Meetings Statistics for the year 2007 (published in 2008), where it was referred to as "Other international meetings (2 days)" and included only in presentation 1/2.
+Type "B" and type "C" are counted separately in order to ensure continuity with prior editions and the creation of type "C".

-There are 51,950 type "C" meetings included in this edition, and they are included in Sections 1 and 2.
+There are 50,013 type "C" meetings included in this edition, and they are included in Sections 1 and 2.